jedesah/computation-expressions/README.md

          bb <- b
          cc <- c) yield combine(a, b, c)

-Let's assume Future[A] takes 5 seconds but Future[C] fails after 1 second.
-Let's assume we want it to "fail-fast", that is we want the whole thing to fail immediately if Future[C] fails after 1 second.
+Let's assume `Future[A]` takes 5 seconds but `Future[C]` fails after 1 second.
+Let's assume we want it to "fail-fast", that is, we want the whole thing to fail immediately if `Future[C]` fails after 1 second.
 This behavior is simply impossible with the above code because `bind` does not support failing fast.
 Please see [my talk](https://www.youtube.com/watch?v=tU4pU5vaddU#t=823) at PNWScala for a more in depth explanation of why this is.

 Now let's look at the same example using Expressions: